How much home insurance do you really need?

 Buildings insurance can often be more tricky to work out than your contents insurance.
 Many insurers have different policies that offer various levels of cover depending on the size of your home.
 For example, a three-bedroom house wouldn’t usually cost the same to rebuild as a five bedroom house and so the cover could vary.
 This is also known as bedroom-rated insurance.

-Other providers, including Age Co, work using sum insured cover.
+Age Co Home Insurance, provided by LV=, work using sum insured cover.
 Instead of directly calculating the cost to rebuild your home, the provider has a maximum amount that they will pay should your home experience severe damage.
 The figure should also include the fee to knock down and remove the remains of the old property.
 You should note that this number will not be the same as your home’s market value before the damage occurred.

 Because these calculations can be difficult to work out, you may choose to use a chartered surveyor to calculate the sum insured value for you.
 You should keep in mind that the cost of rebuilding your home will likely increase over a period of time due to inflation.
 This is why it may be a good idea to have a survey done every few years.
 Alternatively, some providers offer index-linked sum insured, which increases the amount your home is insured for in line with inflation, meaning your home won’t be left underinsured.

 Some providers will offer an automatic value that will be given to you should your home need to be rebuilt.
-With Age Co, your sum insured will be £500,000 (or higher if you have requested it) and this is automatically index-linked, so you don’t need to worry.
+With Age Co Home Insurance, provided by LV=, your buildings sum insured will be £1,000,000.

 Don’t forget that if you undertake any substantial renovations on your home, such as adding an extension, you should alter your buildings insurance to reflect this.